arav06/aws-ccp/Notes.md

 Amazon Quantum Ledger Database -> Managed ledger database that provides transport, unchangeable and cryptographically different transaction logs

-Database Migration Service (DMS) -> Used to migrate data from an on prem database to an AWS database, two databases in the same/different account using different database management systems or from a relational to a non relational database
+Database Migration Service (DMS) -> Used to migrate data from an on prem database to an AWS database, two databases in the same/different account using different database management systems or from a relational to a non relational database.
+Lets say we have a database on prem which we want to shift to the cloud using DMS.
+If people are constantly writing to that database, DMS will still continue to push data to the cloud